Track mileage automatically

 Employee contributions towards the benefit

 Sometimes, employees agree to contribute to the cost of the benefit provided.
 In this case, the benefit’s value would be reduced by the portion they contribute, and your FBT liability would be reduced.
-However, you would still need to include their contribution in your taxable income.
+However, you must still include their contribution in your taxable income.

 Cash bonuses